 Of all the healthy food recs I received prior to my trip, this organic juice bar and restaurant was the most popular by far.
 From the macrame hanging plants to the communal tables and candy-colored superfood lattes, it's certainly a slice of L.A. in the middle of Paris.
 (To put a finer point on it, as I was waiting for my Buddha Bowl, my gaze fell upon a CBD-infused tonic dubbed "Hollyweed" in the beverage cooler.)
 There's also free Wi-Fi, so pull up a seat and hang awhile.

-If you're in need of a SoulCycle or Flywheel fix, look no further: This cycling chain offers the same high-vibe community feel.
+If you're in need of a SoulCycle or Flywheel fix, look no further: This cycling chain offers the same high-vibe community aesthetic.

 Much like its wildly popular sibling restaurant, Le Tricycle, this cozy vegan destination is very much a cool-kid hang (just take a look at co-founder/It girl Coralie Kory, whose beauty routine we spotlighted earlier this month).
 Order a hot bowl of veggie goodness, sit back, and peek around at other patrons for endless fashion and beauty inspiration.